surgeslc/GitHub-avatar-downloader/README.md

 `node download_avatars.js lighthouse-labs jungle-rails`

-On completion, the program will exit: a user should see the same command prompt as before the program ran.
+On completion, the program will exit: a user should see the same command prompt as before it ran.

 ## Technologies